-Manuka Honey was first introduced to me many years ago when my sister brought back a few bottles of if from her New Zealand honeymoon trip.
+Manuka honey, the Maori name for the New Zealand tea tree/bush Leptospermum scoparium or Leptospermum, is the much prized floral variant that is famous for helping to combat infections and heal wounds.
+It was first introduced to me many years ago when my sister brought back a few bottles of it from her New Zealand honeymoon trip.
 And frankly, when she told me that it was "medicine", I wasn't at all thrilled to eat it.
+(I guess many of us tend to associate the word with the synthetic medicine prescribed by doctors in the clinics.)
 Many years later, I came to know the honey as the most treasured honey in New Zealand and Australia that has miraculous healing effects.

 Warning: According to Dr. Ron Fessenden of The Honey Revolution, daily consumption of Manuka honey is not recommended for those who are diabetic or prediabetic due to its high level of methylglyoxal which could induce complications of diabetes.

-1. What is the real deal about UMF Manuka honey?
-My thoughts and take on the subject in UMF Manuka Honey And Its Big Price Tag
+2. What is the real deal about UMF Manuka honey?
+My thoughts and take on the subject in UMF Manuka Honey And Its Big Price Tag.

 3. Confused by the activity ratings of Manuka UMF, Active, Total Activity, MGO, and NPA?
 Read: Manuka UMF and Other Activity Terms Explained

 4. If you are residing in Singapore, visit e-store Bee Healthy and check out the sale of Manuka honey there.
 Bulk orders prices available too.